Grilled Cedar Plank Salmon

 How to prepare cedar grilling planks:

 I buy my cedar grilling planks on Amazon, and this one comes as a 12-pack.
-It’s very important to prepare the planks.
+You might also find them in grocery stores or hardware stores.

 - Prep in advance.
 Several hours before meal time, take out the amount of planks needed for the amount of salmon you are cooking.
 I pretty much always use two of them for our family.